 Physical models require setting parameters that are rarely derived from first-domain principles.
 ML models can learn such parameterisations.
 For example, instead of assigning vegetation parameters empirically to plant functional types in Earth system models, one can learn these parameterisations from proxy covariates using ML, and thus achieve flexibility, adaptability, dynamics, and context-dependent properties~\cite{moreno2018methodology}.

 Emulating models in geosciences, climate sciences, and remote sensing is gaining popularity~\cite{camps2016survey,Reichstein19nat,camps2019perspective}.
-Emulators are ML models that mimic the forward physical models using a small, yet representative data set of simulations.
-Once trained, emulators can provide fast-forward simulations, allowing improved model inversion and parametrisations.
-However, replacing physical models with machine learning models require running expensive offline evaluations first, and alternatives exist that construct the model and choose the proper simulations iteratively~\cite{camps2018physics,Svendsen19amogape}.
+Emulators are ML models that mimic the forward physical models using a small yet representative data set of simulations.
+Once trained, emulators can provide fast-forward simulations, allowing improved model inversion and parameterisations.
+However, replacing physical models with ML models requires running expensive offline evaluations first, and alternatives exist that construct the model and choose the proper simulations iteratively~\cite{camps2018physics,Svendsen19amogape}.